sait-wbdv/winter-2021/_posts/2021-02-24-events-callbacks.md

 - The callback function is a general programming _pattern_ that's possible with first-class functions.
 There are many use cases in JS such as event emitters, array/object sorting, looping, etc.
 - If a function is only passed as a value once in your code, it's often better to pass it as an anonymous function so that your code is in the same lexical location.

+### Activities
+1. Try stepping into the callback functions using the VS Code Debug panel.
+Let Tony know if you can get it work (or not).

 ---

 ## 3. Handling events and event objects